Validating Consent Managers

 Note: If you don't see the banner, you maybe maybe already have your cookie preferences saved from a previous visit, so perform the step above in an incognito window.7.
 From here we'll create actions to click on "Cookie Preferences", then toggle off available cookies that can be declined, and finally click "Confirm My Choices"

-8. After grabbing appropriate selectors and creating click actions, your User Session should look like this.
+8. After grabbing appropriate selectors and creating click actions, your Pre-Audit Actions should look like this.

 9. Now, run the audit.
-Before visiting any page in the audit, the User Session actions will be performed and the results should show no Performance, Functional, Social Media, or Targeting Cookies.
+Before visiting any page in the audit, the Pre-Audit Actions will be performed and the results should show no Performance, Functional, Social Media, or Targeting Cookies.
 The results can be seen in the Cookie Export available in the Page Details Report, or by inspecting the lack of tags in the tag presence report.